 Ordered by MSC Cruises in 2014, the ships from the Meraviglia series are part of the fourth series of ships built by Chantiers de l’Atlantique.
-MSC Meraviglia, the first unit of the series delivered in May 2017, was followed by MSC Bellissima in March 2019, MSC Grandiosa in October 2020 and finally MSC Virtuosa one year later.
+MSC Meraviglia, the first unit of the series delivered in May 2017, was followed by MSC Bellissima in March 2019, MSC Grandiosa in October 2020 and MSC Virtuosa one year later.
 Finally, MSC Euribia will be delivered during the second half of 2023.

 Thanks to an optimized designing process, these ships enable the passengers to enjoy a large scale of activities while guaranteeing exceptional performances in terms of maneuverability, versatility and respect of the environment.